Childtowne Montessori School Programs and Tuition

 The Montessori Kindergarten Program is a full-day program open to those students eligible for Kindergarten.
 Children are considered as individuals and Kindergarten readiness is based on several variables, including social, emotional, and academic development.

 This “capstone” year offers the opportunity to use advanced Montessori materials while still allowing time for exploration.
-Our environment is typically comprised of 10 students or less, creating a uniquely intimate and individualized experience.
+Our class size is small, intimate, and provides a unique individualized experience.
 The Kindergarten year is especially important because it allows the children to step into a leadership role in their morning Montessori environment while experiencing a more collaborative and rigorous afternoon with their Kindergarten peers.
 We are committed to helping the child foster a strong relationship with nature, community, and self.
 Every year the children participate in outdoor studies while also embarking on in-depth studies of various cultures.

 **Kindergarten students are eligible for busing from the school district in which they live.**